antonyhaman/youtube-audio-player/README.md

 - No ads
 - Do not require root
 - Adaptive audio quality based on your internet connection
-- Caches songs that you listed oftenly
+- Caches played audio to save traffic
 - You can create your own playlists with favourite music

 ## How to install and use